fokalview/VR-Data-V2/README.md

 - Identify what makes VR comfortable or uncomfortable
 - Compare major headset demographics and behavioral patterns
-- Understand consumer and student behavior and how it relates to VR outcomes
+- Understand how consumer and student behavior relates to VR outcomes
-- Prepare the data and structure for predictive models of comfort, immersion, and engagement
+- Prepare data and structure for predictive models of comfort, immersion, and engagement
 - Produce clear, interpretable visualization prototypes that support exploration and decision making

 ---

 ## Why This Project Matters

-VR is rapidly entering entertainment, education, therapy, and accessibility spaces.
-Understanding user comfort and risk factors is not optional if we care about long term adoption.
+VR is rapidly entering entertainment, education, therapy, and accessibility.
+Understanding user comfort and risk factors is critical if we want healthy, sustainable adoption.

 This project matters because it:

-- Surfaces hidden patterns in how different people experience VR
+- Surfaces real patterns in how different people experience VR
 - Helps developers think about comfort and risk in a structured way
-- Gives educators insight into which groups benefit most from VR
+- Gives educators insight into how VR relates to engagement and outcomes
-- Highlights geographic and accessibility gaps that need attention
+- Highlights accessibility and regional gaps that deserve attention

-At the same time, the project shows how multidataset visualizations can tell a bigger story than any single dataset on its own.
+It also shows how multidataset visualizations can tell a bigger and more honest story than any single dataset on its own.

 ---